 What are the basic rules associated with a child visiting you in prison?

 When it is possible and deemed to be in your child’s best interests, your child should be able to have face to face contact with you.
-Your case's individual circumstances will determine how many faces to face contact; you will have with your child.
-Your facility where you are staying will have their own set of guidelines to keep in mind when taking advantage of all the visitation time that you are awarded in your court orders.
+Your case’s individual circumstances will determine how many faces to face contact; you will have with your child.
+The facility where you are staying will have its own set of guidelines to consider when utilizing the visitation time granted in your court orders.

-Many facilities in Texas have programs that help mothers and fathers who are incarcerated become better parents.
+Many Texas facilities offer programs aimed at helping incarcerated mothers and fathers become better parents.
 These programs will screen inmates like yourself who apply to be in the program.
-Once you are accepted, you will need to attend classes during the week.
+After being accepted, you will be required to attend classes during the week.
 If you display good behavior, you will see your child once per week for one hour and can continue to remain in the program.

 What to do to have successful visits with your child while you are incarcerated

-If you are going to have only limited opportunities to spend time with your child, you will want to make sure that you take advantage of every moment afforded to you under your court orders and the visitation policies of your facility where you are staying.
-In tomorrow’s blog post, we will begin by sharing information about how you can best take advantage of the time that you have with your child.
+If you have limited opportunities to spend time with your child, take advantage of every moment granted to you.
+Additionally, familiarize yourself with the visitation policies of the facility where you are staying.
+In tomorrow’s post, we’ll discuss how to maximize your time with your child.

-In the meantime, if you have any questions about the material that we shared with you today, please do not hesitate to contact the Law Office of Bryan Fagan.
+In the meantime, if you have any questions about what we shared with you today, please contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
 These consultations are a great opportunity to learn more about our office and ask questions about your particular circumstances.
 Stop wondering what an attorney would say about your case and find out from one of our lawyers.

 Our attorneys represent clients every day in family courts across southeast Texas.
 We pride ourselves on helping our clients achieve successful results in a wide array of family cases.
 We put our clients and their families' interests first, and the rest falls into place once we do that.
 Thank you for spending part of your day with us, and we hope to speak with you soon.